Skip to main content

 What is there besides the running?

 Plenty.
 There are many social events arranged throughout the year.
-Each term there will be several formal hall dinners, curry nights and pub trips.
+Each term, there will be several formal hall dinners, curry nights and pub trips.

 There are also post-race celebrations after the bigger races like Varsity and BUCS.
 Other highlights include the pre-Varsity Match team bonding sessions, the Hare & Hounds BBQ and the unmissable Annual Dinner.